Campaign of the Month: December 2018

 I’ve decided to share the adventures I’ve written.
 None are particularly good, and most are particularly bad, but there’s a chance something here might inspire you in some way so it’s worth sharing.
-Keep in mind many of these were written a long, long time ago using AD&D rules when I was a kid, and none of them were run as written.
+Keep in mind that none of them were run as written.
+My DM style balances and improvises on-the-fly.
 When you get to the table all bets are off, so I write my modules with that in mind.
 Nothing goes according to plan.

-With the caveats out of the way, if you still want to check out some of the adventures I’ve written, they can be found in this Drive link.
+With the caveats out of the way, if you still want to check out some of the adventures I’ve written, they can be found in this Drive link: Aorthe Adventures

 Imagine a world that is both new and old.
 One that bears the scars of forgotten battles and civilizations, yet remains new and undiscovered.
 That is Aorthe.
 The land is pocked with the remains and relics of lost peoples, and bears the unmistakable marks of events that have left it broken, and the people living on it’s surface changed.